Scott Wootton: Plymouth Argyle

 On 27 June 2018, following his release from Milton Keynes Dons, Wootton signed for League One club Plymouth Argyle effective from 1 July 2018.
 Following a troubled first season through injuries and the Pilgrims getting relegated from League One, the 19–20 season in League Two proved something of a redemptive season for Wootton.
 Given the no.5 shirt, Wootton went on to play the majority of Argyle's games as the right-sided centre half in a 3–5–2 formation.
 He scored his first goal for the club on 7 September 2019 against Oldham Athletic in their 2–2 draw at Home Park.

 Argyle were promoted, finishing third in League Two on PPG.
 Wootton was offered a new contract at Argyle, and signed it on 25 June 2020.

 On 1 February 2021, Wootton joined League One side Wigan Athletic on loan for the remainder of the 2020–21 season.
 He scored his first goal for Wigan, a last minute winner, in a 2–1 win at Bristol Rovers on 23 February 2021.

 Wootton was released by the Pilgrims at the end of the 2020–21 season.

 Morecambe

 On 10 August 2021, Wootton joined League One side Morecambe on a one-year deal.
 On 7 January 2022, Wootton had his contract with the club terminated by the request of Wootton and his agent.

 Wellington Phoenix

 On 7 January 2022, following his release from Morecambe, Wootton agreed to join A-League side Wellington Phoenix for the remainder of their season.
 On 16 February 2022, Wootton scored his first goal for the Phoenix in a 3–0 victory against Brisbane Roar.
 The Phoenix renewed his contract for three more seasons on 24 March 2022.

 Perth Glory

 In May 2025 he moved to Australia, joining Perth Glory on a two year contract.

 He made his debut against former club Wellington Phoenix in the Australia Cup 2025 Round of 32.

+On 10 September 2026, Wootton retired from professional football and immediately took up a new role as Technical Director of the PGFC Senior Academy.